paris1c/Project-1/README.md

 2. If people with pre-existing conditions are more prone to be hospitalized or die -Laurane
 3. Top 10 Countries by Cases - Victoria
 4. Top 10 Counties by Hospitalization/ICU Admissions - Victoria
-5. Trend of Covid related total deaths by country  -vasanta
+5. Trend of Covid related total deaths by country  -Vasanta
-6. Progress of fully vaccinated people in the world by country - vasanta
+6. Progress of fully vaccinated people in the world by country - Vasanta

 ##  Analysis and conclusions